gura-lang/gura/README.md

   with which you can easily setup necessary packages.
   Run `setup-gura-guest-deb.sh` for Ubuntu and `setup-gura-guest-rpm.sh` for RedHat.

-4. Run the following command to install **Gura** library and executable.

-        $ sudo make install

 5. Run the following command to install **Gura** module files.

         $ sudo ./build-modules install

 Build Install Packages for Linux
 --------------------------------